 - California Counties Applications must be submitted by the Board of Supervisors or the Chief County Administrative Officer; - California Cities Applications must be submitted by the City Council or the Administrative Office of the City; - California City and County Application must be submitted by the Board of Supervisors, the Chief Administrative Officer, or City Council;

-In addition, counties and cities previously awarded Proposition 64 PH&S Grant monies are not eligible for Cohort 2 funding.
+Counties and cities previously awarded Proposition 64 PH&S Grant monies are eligible for Cohort 3 funding.

 Eligible applicants may not submit more than one (1) proposal for funding consideration.